-Vehicles and equipment powered by internal combustion engines and placed in recreational vehicles can cause carbon monoxide posicing or asplyxiation, which could result in death or seriour The fammable liquids used to power these items can cause a fire or explosion, which can result in death or aerious hours.
+les and equipment powered by internal ustion engines and placed in recreatio les can cause carbon monoxide poisor sprivation, which could result in death of seriou has a series of the series of the series of the an cause a fire of explosion, which can result in each or serious inity.
+Do not ride in the vehicle storage area when vehicles are present.
+Do not skeep in the vehicle storage area when to series of the series of the series of the vehicles are of the vehicle storage area when (if installed) when any vehicle is present.
+Do not series and windows in while of separation (if installed) when any vehicle is present.
+Do not series and windows in while of separation to the vehicle.

-- To reduce risk: Do not ride in the vehicle storage area when vehicles are present. - Do not sleep in the vehicle storage area when vehicles are present. - Close doors and windows in walls of separation (if installed) when any vehicle is present.
-Run fuel out of engines of stored vehicles after shufting off fuel at the task. - Do not store, transport, or dispense fuel inside this vehicle.
-Open the windows, openings, or air ventilation - Open the windows, openings, or air ventilation systems provided for venting the transportation area when vehicles are present.
-Do not operate propane appliances, pilot lights, or electrical engineent when motorized vehicles
+- vehicle.
+In the windows, openings, or air ventilation tems provided for venting the transportation en vehicles are present. operate propane appliances, pilot lights, rical equipment when motorized vehicles